• Skip to primary navigation

 Now, I actually get suggestions, from my son mostly, for a dish or challenges for desserts.

-4. Show them where the food comes from.
+4. Show them where the food comes from

-I'm not a city girl, I grew up in small villages.
+I'm not a city girl, I grew up in a small village.
 I went on vacations with my grandma where if we are going to eat chicken, we need to catch it first.
 My mom does a lot of canning of the delicious produce she harvests.
 It's work but it's worth it, so many flavours.

 To me, this is how you get some culinary curiosity.
 You discover, you experience, you taste and try.